Jaksuhn/essays/The problems of our world (and what we can do to fix it).md

 Businesses often participate in **unethical business practices** in order to satisfy the fundamental need of capitalism for infinite growth and proit.
 These include:
  * Predatory pricing: the practice of, often large businessness, pricing products at a loss just to eliminate competition.<sup>[[5.1]](https://en.wikipedia.org/wiki/Predatory_pricing)</sup>
  * Price gouging, often a product of capitalism due to its nature of being controlled by a few, is the practice of drastically raising the price of necessities, especially during times of duress such as natural disasters.
 By default, this was a legal practice in much of the world until regulations were enacted to prohibit that.
 Currently within the United States, 17 states still have no laws against such practice.<sup>[[5.2]](http://consumer.findlaw.com/consumer-transactions/price-gouging-laws-by-state.html)
- * Incentivisation of cars over public transportation, foreign jobs instead of domestic, have led to carbon footprint levels the world hasn't seen in 650,000 years.
  * "Private prison threatens to close unless state or federal officials fill up 300 more beds."<sup>[[5.3]](http://www.santafenewmexican.com/news/local_news/company-plans-to-close-private-estancia-prison-lay-off/article_1ecd4d0e-caa1-5a05-bab2-1a7270729271.html)</sup>
  * Workers are often threatened to work off the clock so that the employer does not have to pay.<sup>[[5.4]](http://www.nytimes.com/2004/11/19/us/forced-to-work-off-the-clock-some-fight-back.html)</sup>
  * 54 towns and cities within Britain have banned begging.<sup>[[5.5]](https://www.buzzfeed.com/emilydugan/exclusive-there-are-now-54-towns-and-cities-in-britain-that)</sup>
  * Two headlines 24 hours apart:
   "Ohio coroner's office running out of room because of overdose deaths"<sup>[[5.6]](http://www.cnn.com/2017/02/01/health/ohio-coroner-overdose-deaths-trnd/index.html)</sup>
   "As opioid deaths rise, pharma firm hikes price of antidote more than six-fold"<sup>[[5.7]](http://www.philly.com/philly/health/Pharma-firm--Opioid-Overdose-Antidote-Then-Raising-The-Price.html)</sup>
+ * Incentivisation of cars over public transportation, foreign jobs instead of domestic, have led to carbon footprint levels the world hasn't seen in 650,000 years.<sup>[citation needed]</sup>

 **In conclusion**, the list of fundamental flaws of capitalism are as follows: